A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Learning models for quantum systems using variational Bayesian inference

 where the parameter $\sigma$ acts as the regularization scale, $d$ is the size of $\vtheta \in \mathbb{R}^d$, and $\norm{\vtheta}_{1}:= \sum_{i=1}^d |\theta_i|$.
 With this addition, the ELBO becomes

-By inserting the explicit expression for $r(\vtheta)$, the ELBO writes:
+By inserting the explicit expression for $r(\vtheta)$, the ELBO {becomes}:

 where we have neglected a constant term.
-In this context, Laplace regularization acts as the LASSO in machine learning~\cite{gelmanWeaklyInformativeDefault2008, tibshiraniRegressionShrinkageSelection1996}, and has been previously used, for example, in compressed sensing for quantum tomography ~\cite{grossQuantumStateTomography2010} and to reduce the number of CNOT gates in the compilation of quantum circuits ~\cite{nemkovEfficientVariationalSynthesis2023}.
-The L$_1$-regularizer is the most commonly used to find a sparse solution (when coupled with maximum-a-posteriori estimation), where those parameters not needed to explain the data will be set to zero.
+In this context, Laplace regularization acts as the LASSO in machine learning~\cite{gelmanWeaklyInformativeDefault2008, tibshiraniRegressionShrinkageSelection1996}, and has been previously used, for example, in compressed sensing for quantum tomography~\cite{grossQuantumStateTomography2010} and to reduce the number of CNOT gates in the compilation of quantum circuits~\cite{nemkovEfficientVariationalSynthesis2023}.
+The L$_1$-regularizer is the most commonly used to find a sparse solution, where those parameters not needed to explain the data will be set to zero {and pruned.} {This regularization is in {the} spirit {of} the generalized Bayesian information criterion.
+The differences are that the norm does not count directly the number of non-zero parameters, it requires the introduction of an appropriate scale $\sigma$, and {it} can be used online during the training of the Bayesian posterior, unlike GIC.}

-A different choice for the regularization is using a Gaussian distribution:
+A different choice for the regularization prescribes the use of a Gaussian distribution:

 where $\norm{\vtheta}_{2}^2:= \sum_{i=1}^d |\theta_i|^2$, which produces the regularized ELBO:

 The Gaussian regularizer corresponds to ridge regression~\cite{kressNumericalAnalysis2012} in machine learning.
 Instead of favoring a sparse solution, Gaussian regularization finds more balanced solutions, with the tendency to shrink $\vtheta$ towards zero.